anibalsanchez/lando-boilerplates-for-joomla-wordpress-and-prestashop/README.md

     lando mysql

-To download and extract Joomla 3 (after the extraction, visit one of the APPSERVER URLS to complete the installation):
+To download and extract (after the extraction, visit one of the APPSERVER URLS to complete the installation):

     lando install

-To download and extract Joomla 4 (after the extraction, visit one of the APPSERVER URLS to complete the installation):

-    lando install-j4

-To apply my dev configuration to a J site:
+To apply my development configuration to a site:

     lando dev-config